Investing in Justice:Your Dollars at Work

 A statewide organization that provides Mainers age 60 and over with free legal help when their basic human needs are at stake.
 LSE helps seniors stop elder abuse, understand and obtain public benefits including health care benefits, preserve housing by stopping foreclosures and evictions, and stop creditor harassment.
 Seniors needing free legal help can call the LSE Helpline at 1-800-750-5353.

-MEJP’s mission is to find solutions to poverty and improve the lives of Maine people with low income.
-Toward that end, MEJP advocates for fair public policies in the legislature and with governmental agencies.
-MEJP provides legal representation through impact litigation on systemic issues.
-MEJP also partners with diverse low-income communities and agencies through outreach, organizing, and education.
+MEJ’s mission is to find solutions to poverty and improve the lives of Maine people with low income.
+Toward that end, MEJ advocates for fair public policies in the legislature and with governmental agencies.
+MEJ provides legal representation through impact litigation on systemic issues.
+MEJ also partners with diverse low-income communities and agencies through outreach, organizing, and education.

 Pine Tree Legal Assistance (PTLA):